masters3d/swift-evolution/proposals/XXXX-function-builders.md

 `throw` statements are left alone by the transformation.

-`defer` statements are left alone by the transformation.
-It is ill-formed if the deferred block produces a result.
+`defer` statements are ill-formed when encountered in transformed functions.

 `do` statements with `catch` blocks are ill-formed when encountered in transformed functions.